-I recently reconnected with Zach Butcher, founding engineer, Tetrate.
+I recently reconnected with Zack Butcher, founding engineer, Tetrate.
 As a co-author of the new NIST recommendations, Butcher has keen insight into securing containers and microservices using service mesh to construct a ZTA at scale.
 According to Butcher, new NIST documents not only serve as critical blueprints for government agencies but will likely inspire further adoption of service mesh throughout the private sector.

 4 Pillars Of Zero-Trust Architecture (ZTA)

 Traditional security models are becoming increasingly irrelevant to today’s decoupled development.
 For an organization managing hundreds of cloud-based microservices, it becomes hard to trust traffic among and between all actors.
 Thus, we’re seeing the rise of a ‘trust no one’ approach, along with the need for a security architecture to fit this paradigm.

 Yet, most organizations have an incomplete understanding of what it means to build a ZTA, says Butcher.
 Zero-trust involves the authentication and authorization of all actors, but a ZTA ecosystem requires a few more parts to function.
 “ZTA is much more than just encryption in transit,” Butcher explains.
 He outlines four broader pillars, of which all are necessary to achieve a ZTA.

 1. The Pre-Runtime Piece